chihab/dotenv-run/README.md

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.

-These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.
+These environment variables can be useful for:

+- displaying information conditionally based on where the project is deployed
+- consuming sensitive data that lives outside of version control.

+The environment variables will be defined for you on `process.env`.
+For example, having an environment variable named `NG_APP_NOT_SECRET_CODE` will be exposed in your JS as `process.env.NG_APP_NOT_SECRET_CODE`.

+**The environment variables are embedded during the build time**.

-## Important ⚠
+## ⚠ Important

-**By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `NG_APP_`.**

 > Do not store any secrets (such as private API keys) in your Angular app!
 >